justinmdry/310PP_JMcke/README.md

 ## **Installation Instructions**
 ### **System Requirements:**
-- Android Device with an internet connection
+- Android device with an internet connection

 ### **Installation:**
 1. Allow your browser to install unknown apps.
 For additional help on this, follow these [instructions](https://www.lifewire.com/install-apk-on-android-4177185)